ImDarkly/skattjakt/README.md

 ## About this project

-This project was created for you to give possibility to generate bingo card for every world you want without any restrictions.
+This project was designed to provide you with the capability to generate bingo card for every world you want without any limitations.

 ## Features